 - Wildflower planting, Wotton Swimming Pool, January 2020

 - ‘No dig’ gardening public meeting (date TBC)

-Try these in your garden during lockdown
+Try these in your own outdoor space

 Creating your own compost heap is an easy way to make the most of your garden clippings at a time when the recycling centre is closed.